2021 Alberta Senate nominee election

 The 2021 Alberta Senate nominee election, formally the 5th Senate Nominee Election, was held in Alberta to help select (non-binding) nominees for appointment to represent Alberta in the Senate of Canada.
 The Senate election was held on October 18 in conjunction with the 2021 Alberta municipal elections.
+As of December 2025, none of the candidates selected in this election have been nominated to the Senate.

 Background

 Alberta is the only province to hold elections for nominees to the Senate.
 These elections, held under Alberta's Senate Election Act, are not binding on the prime minister when he advises the governor general on appointments to the Senate.
 However, in the previous four senate elections, nine senate nominees have been selected; and, of these, five were appointed to the Senate of Canada.

 The act also establishes that the number of Senate nominees is to be set by the Lieutenant Governor-in-Council when issuing the order in council.
 The current order in council sets the number of senate candidates to be selected as three.